opengeospatial/geoparquet/format-specs/geoparquet.md

 Geometry columns are stored using the `BYTE_ARRAY` parquet type.
 They are encoded as [WKB](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry#Well-known_binary).
 See the [encoding](#encoding) section below for more details.

+### Nesting

+Geometry columns must be at the root of the schema.
+A geometry cannot be a group field or nested in a group.
+In practice, this means that when writing to GeoParquet from another format, geometries cannot be contained in complex or nested types such as structs, lists, arrays, or map types.

+### Repetition

+The repetition for all geometry columns must be "required" (exactly one) or "optional" (zero or one).
+A geometry column must not be repeated.
+A GeoParquet file may have multiple geometry columns with different names, but those geometry columns cannot be repeated.

 ## Metadata

 GeoParquet files include additional metadata at two levels: